COVID-19: Delta Donates 1 Million Pounds of Food to The Needy

-The COVID-19 pandemic has created opportunities for Delta to impact on people’s lives by donating food and other provisions to hospitals, schools, food banks and other organizations.
+The COVID-19 pandemic has created opportunities for Delta to impact people’s lives by donating food and other provisions to hospitals, schools, food banks, and other organizations.

 Total donations so far recently exceeded 1 million pounds, and the effort is still ongoing.

 Delta is donating food and beverages that would otherwise go unused and the number of donations increases each day.
 Delta is also donating food service items like utensils, bowls, napkins, and packaging materials.

 Delta is working with longstanding U.S. partners including Feeding America, whose local organizations are distributing food to those in need.

 The airline has also developed new relationships with local organizations and chefs in communities seeing a significant need for food resources.